biopragmatics/oquat/docs/invalids/prefix/mirbase.md

-# SO
+# mirbase: miRBase pre-miRNA

+This page summarize the different resources that reference `mirbase` but use local unique identifiers that do not match the standard pattern of ^MI\d{7}$.
+Of the 1 resources,
-The following 1 variants were found: ['miRBase']
+1 variants on the standard prefix were found: ['miRBase'].

-## `ncro`
+## `ncro`: Non-Coding RNA Ontology

-Identifiers for this prefix are given correctly in Non-Coding RNA Ontology.
+Identifiers for this prefix are given incorrectly correctly in `ncro`.

 | external_xref          |   usages_count | usages                                              |
 |------------------------|----------------|-----------------------------------------------------|